christopherpoole/CADMesh/examples/README.md

 cd build/
 cmake ..
 make
-./basic # or ./external or ./tetrahedral
+./basic # or ./external or ./multiple or ./tetrahedral
 ```

 Make sure to run the binary in the build directory, as the required mesh files are copied there automatically.